muellerau/nightowl/README.md

 ## Dashboard Dependencies
- - Python modules: `flask` `picamera` `smbus2`
+Python modules: `flask` `picamera` `smbus2`

 The dashboard incorporates Miguel Grinberg's camera live streaming driver (https://github.com/miguelgrinberg/flask-video-streaming/) with minor adjustments.

-## Usage notes
+## Installation
+- Install Raspbian image on the microSD card
-- Copy the nightowlDashboard folder to the Pi Zero
+- Clone the nightowlDashboard folder to the Pi Zero
 - Set environment variable `CAMERA = pi`
+- Change directory to the dashboard folder `cd /home/nightowl/nightowlDashboard`
 - Start the dashboard as root with environment preservation: `sudo -E python3 app.py`

 ## Use as service
-Establishing the flask webserver as a server will enable
+Establishing the flask webserver as a service will enable
 - start on boot
 - automatic restarts upon crash/failure
 - journal logging